AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/State/useAppStore.js.md

       Reads sf_user from localStorage at app start, restores { user, access, refresh }, and reapplies the axios header if an access token is present.
       Always sets bootstrapped: true in a finally block so components (e.g., ProtectedRoute) can safely wait for session restoration before deciding to redirect.

+  ### Certificates (API) Actions:

+    • async fetchCertificates():
+          - GET /api/certificates/
+          - Populates certificates from server response.

+    • async createCertificate({ title, issuer, date_earned, file })
+          - POST /api/certificates/ (multipart)
+          - Builds a FormData payload:
+                  * title, issuer, date_earned (YYYY-MM-DD)
+                  * optional file_upload (PDF/image)
+          - Appends the created certificate to certificates.

+      These replace the earlier mock flow for certificates.
+Projects will follow in the next branch.

+  ### Local demo adders (kept only for UI testing of projects):

+    • addProject(payload) — pushes { id, ...payload } to projects using a robust ID generator.
+    • rid() prefers crypto.randomUUID() if available, falling back to a base-36 random string.

   ### Axios integration:

     • api and setAuthToken come from src/lib/api.
-          - api is the preconfigured axios instance.
+          - api is the preconfigured axios instance (baseURL, etc.).
-          - setAuthToken(tokenOrNull) sets or clears the default Authorization: Bearer <token> header.
+          - setAuthToken(tokenOrNull) sets or clears the default global Authorization: Bearer <token> header.

-  #### ID Generation:
-    • rid() prefers crypto.randomUUID() (when available in the runtime), otherwise falls back to a random base36 string.
-This avoids bringing an extra dependency just for IDs.

   =================================================================================================================================================